AndierZ/log-monitoring/README.md

 - Simple packaging and distribution

 # Design considerations
-- Each log file should be processed by a separate thread in a separate process, decoupled from the alerting logic
+- Log file is processed by a separate thread in a separate process, so entire process is asynchronous.
 - Communicate over the network so we can easily scale up by having multiple producers (log file parsing) and consumers (generating alerts)
 - Support long running producers if so desired
 - Support the parsing of different log files into different messages